-Ideally, on Sunday evenings you should experience a “pleasant anticipation of a productive week ahead,” said Lynda Spiegel, a job search coach and founder of Rising Star Resumes.
+On Sunday evenings, you should experience, “pleasant anticipation of a productive week ahead,” said Lynda Spiegel, a job search coach and founder of Rising Star Resumes.
 “Don’t aim for a constant state of bliss — it’s not realistic.
 But when you find a job where you feel valued for your contribution, you’ll be satisfied.”

 You've Stopped Caring About Your Job Performance

 “If you’ve hit the point of not caring when you miss promotions, or aren’t asked on the important business trip, or realize you overslept and missed the boss’s big meeting, it’s time for you to pack up your bags,” said success strategist Carlota Zimmerman.
 “If you don’t care, why are you there?
 How can you possibly do any good work if you don’t care?
 And if you don’t care, why should your colleagues care about you?”

 Zimmerman advised searching for a new job that excites you.

 “Find a job that actually engages your intellect, where you want to be part of the team,” she said.
 “It’s incredibly dispiriting to spend eight to 10 hours a day in a situation, not giving a damn.
 It’s tedious as hell.
 On the other hand, it’s incredibly liberating to go home and think, ‘What I do matters.'”

 Want To Go Out On Your Own?
 Find Out If You Have What It Takes To Start a Business

 Your Manager Is Holding You Back From Moving Up the Career Ladder